Follow the on-

 Type a name for the Y-

-the “Graph” check box on the main menu will show the current graphs.
-If the graph
+Clicking the “Graph” check box on the main menu will show the current graphs.
+If

 In order for the program to function, it will need to collect data from the SkyAlert weather module.
 Two different methods of data collection are provided for this purpose, “Local” connection or “Remote” connection.
 Using the “Local” connection means the weather module is connected directly to a USB port on the computer running the program.
 For “Remote” connections, the weather module is connected to a networked computer running the SkyAlert Remote program and the data is retrieved over a network connection.
 This method can be useful for connecting multiple computers to a single weather system module or as a failsafe backup in case a module malfunctions.
 Either way, the computer connected to the weather module will need to have the hardware drivers installed and will need to be running either the SkyAlert program or the SkyAlert Remote program.